Looking for winter activities for kids? Here are lots of fun winter crafts, outdoor snow ideas, winter art activities & winter picture books.

 It’s winter here in the northern hemisphere which means it’s time for sledding, ice skating, building snowmen, hot chocolate, and, perhaps, more indoor activities than usual.

-Here’s 31 ideas for winter activities for kids to keep busy all month long––and that includes both outdoor ideas and indoor ideas.
+Here’s more than 31 ideas for winter activities for kids to keep busy all month long.
+This list includes both outdoor ideas and indoor ideas.
 It’s a mix of snow play, art activities, crafts, construction, and, of course, a winter book list for kids.
 These are great ways to keep occupied during the winter months!

 For a printable version of the list, scroll down to the bottom of this post to get a handy PDF version!